-Recognized treatment revenue for the year ended December 31, 2016 was \$24,558 which approximates 351,000 treatments, with prices from \$65 to \$95 per treatment.
-Recognized treatment revenue for the year ended December 31, 2015 was \$14,616 which approximates 194,000 treatments, with prices from \$65 to \$95 per treatment.
+Revenues from Dermatology Recurring Procedures for the year ended December 31, 2017 was \$22,640 which approximates 335,000 treatments, with prices from \$65 to \$95 per treatment.
+Revenues from Dermatology Recurring Procedures for the year ended December 31, 2016 was \$23,508 which approximates 351,000 treatments, with prices from \$65 to \$95 per treatment.
 Increases in procedures are dependent upon building market acceptance through marketing programs with our physician partners and their patients to show that the XTRAC procedures will be of clinical benefit and will be generally reimbursed by insurers.
 We believe that several factors have limited the growth of the use of XTRAC treatments from those who suffer from psoriasis and vitiligo.
 Specifically, we believe that awareness of the positive effects of XTRAC treatments has not been understood well enough among both sufferers and providers; and the treatment regimen requiring sometimes up to 12 or more treatments has limited XTRAC use to certain patient populations.
-Therefore, we have a direct to patient program for XTRAC advertising in the United States targeted at psoriasis and vitiligo patients through a variety of media including television and radio; and through our use of social media such as FaceBook and Twitter.
+Therefore, we have a direct to patient program for XTRAC advertising in the United States targeted at psoriasis and vitiligo patients through a variety of media including television and radio; and through our use of social media such as Facebook and Twitter.
 We continue to increase our advertising expenditures in this area to reach the more than 10 million patients in the United States afflicted with these diseases.
+Our revenues in 2017 were adversely effected by our attempts to reorient our direct to patient advertising programs from our traditional TV and radio markets into social media and the internet.